MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Invoke-Command.md

   For more information about the values of the **State** property of sessions, see RunspaceState Enumerationhttp://msdn.microsoft.com/en-us/library/windows/desktop/system.management.automation.runspaces.runspacestate(v=VS.85).aspx (http://msdn.microsoft.com/en-us/library/windows/desktop/system.management.automation.runspaces.runspacestate(v=VS.85).aspx) in the MSDN library.

   For more information about the values of the **Availability** property of sessions, see RunspaceAvailability Enumerationhttp://msdn.microsoft.com/en-us/library/windows/desktop/system.management.automation.runspaces.runspaceavailability(v=vs.85).aspx (http://msdn.microsoft.com/en-us/library/windows/desktop/system.management.automation.runspaces.runspaceavailability(v=vs.85).aspx) in MSDN.

+* The HostName and SSHConnection parameter sets were included starting with PowerShell 6.0.
+They were added to provide PowerShell remoting based on Secure Shell (SSH).
+Both SSH and PowerShell are supported on multiple platforms (Windows, Linux, MacOS) and PowerShell remoting will work over these platforms where PowerShell and SSH are installed and configured.
+This is separate from the previous Windows only remoting that is based on WinRM and much of the WinRM specific features and limitations do not apply.
+For example WinRM based quotas, session options, custom endpoint configuration, and disconnect/reconnect features are currently not supported.
+For more information about how to set up PowerShell SSH remoting see (https://github.com/PowerShell/PowerShell/tree/master/demos/SSHRemoting).

 ## RELATED LINKS